Missionary Society of St. Columban: Seminaries

-Dalgan Park, Shrule, Co.
-Galway (1918-1941)
+Dalgan Park, Shrule, County Galway (1918–1941)

-In 1918 the society founded St Columban's College, Dalgan Park, Shrule, on the Galway/Mayo border, as their seminary.
-The seminary moved 1941 to Dowdstown House, Navan, Co.
-Meath.
+In 1918 the society established St Columban's College, Dalgan Park, Shrule, on the Galway/Mayo border, as their seminary.
+The seminary moved in 1941 to Dowdstown House, Navan, County Meath.

-Dalgan Park, Navan, Co.
-Meath
+Dalgan Park, Navan, County Meath

-Dowdstown House, Navan, Co.
-Meath, was bought in 1927 by the Columbans, from the Taylor family, and the Columbans moved in in 1929 before moving completely from Shrule in 1941 and renamed it Dalgan Park.
-Dalgan Park Navan served as the headquarters of the society until 1967 when it moved to Dublin, and in 1981 it was designated a retreat centre for the Diocese.
+Dowdstown House, Navan, County Meath, was bought in 1927 by the Columbans, from the Taylor family, and the Columbans moved in in 1929 before moving completely from Shrule in 1941 and renamed it Dalgan Park.
+Dalgan Park Navan was the headquarters of the society until 1967 when it moved to Dublin, and in 1981 it was designated a retreat centre for the Diocese.
 The Irish Missionaries Union Institute, and the Columban Lay Missionaries are based in Dalgan Park.
 The Columban Archive is stored at Navan as well.
-The Columban's ran a parttime postgrad diploma in theology(Education & Religion) and a MA in Theology (Ecology & Religion).
-The MA in Ecology and Faith was in collaboration with Lampeter College at the University of Wales in 2009 the course moved to All Hallows College and was validated by DCU.
-The Faith and Mission course for missionaries was run by the columbans from dalgan park was developed with the IMU, it was followed by a course Mission and Justice.
+The Columbans ran a part-time postgrad diploma in theology (Education & Religion) and a MA in Theology (Ecology & Religion).
+The MA in Ecology and Faith was in collaboration with Lampeter College at the University of Wales, commenced in September 2002. and in 2009 the course moved to All Hallows College and was validated by DCU.

+St Columban's House of Studies in Templeogue, Dublin (1958–1972)

+Templeogue House in Dublin, was purchased in 1958 by the Columbans as a House of Studies, where students would attend University College Dublin for secular degrees as part of the formation.
+Students would return to Dalgan Park for their Theology studies.
+The order donated land in Templeogue for the establishment of a school, which was opened in 1975 and named in Columban founder Bishop Galvin's honour.
+The order sold Templeogue House in 1972.

 Columban Seminary Omaha, Nebraska

-A house was opened in Nebraska in 1918, in 1921 construction began on the Columban seminary in Bellevue, Nebraska.
-It was dedicated in June 1922 by Archbishop Jeremiah J. Harty of Omaha, and accepting its first students in September 1922.
+A house was opened in Nebraska in 1918.
+In 1921 construction began on the Columban seminary in Bellevue, Nebraska.
+It was dedicated in June 1922 by Archbishop Jeremiah J. Harty of Omaha, and accepted its first students in September 1922.